Aluminium Metal, Types, Uses, Properties and Rust Aluminium

 - Applications: Car bodies, engines, wheels, and structural components.

-- Why Aluminium?: Automakers use aluminium to reduce vehicle weight, which improves fuel efficiency and reduces emissions.
+- Why Aluminium?: Automakers use aluminium to decrease vehicle mass, which improves Improves fuel efficiency and lowers emissions.
 Its strength and corrosion resistance also enhance the longevity and safety of vehicles.

 - Applications: Windows, doors, roofing, structural components, and facades.

-- Why Aluminium?: Aluminium is widely used in construction due to its durability, corrosion resistance, and ease of shaping.
+- Why Aluminium?: Aluminium is widely commonly utilized in construction because of its durability, resistance to corrosion and ease of molding.
 It is lightweight yet strong, which allows for flexible designs while providing structural support.

 - Applications: Power lines, cables, electrical wiring, and conductors.